 Most Hosts are not-for-profit providers of legal advice, but some are private law firms committed to social justice and some are charities without a legal team who have partnered with another organisation.
 If your organisation does not have a solicitor, you could consider partnering with a firm who can support this aspect of the fellowship.

 If you have not been a Host before or are considering if a partnership application is right for you, please do get in touch with us here.

-From the eligible applicants, TLEF will only select Hosts who can offer fellows excellent legal training, an innovative work environment and the best support to become a successful social justice lawyer in the future.
+From eligible applications, TLEF will only select Hosts who can offer fellows excellent legal training, an innovative work environment and the best support to become a successful social justice lawyer in the future.
 We aim to prioritise applications by considering where a grant to host one of our Fellows could provide the most impact.
 We consider the following factors when considering Hosts for selection: